D-Larry/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/move-mailboxes.md

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](https://docs.microsoft.com/Exchange/accessibility/keyboard-shortcuts-in-admin-center).

 - The Office 365 Exchange license must be assigned only after the migration is complete.
 You then have 30 days to assign the license.
+The 30 days will be reduced if the user was ever licensed for EXO and subsequently unlicensed.
+The 'grace' period could be less than 30 days or even zero for every day it was previously licensed.

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).